versen/versen.github.io/_news/2022-05-10-low-code-seminar.md

 ---
 layout: news
 picture: "default.png"
-title: "Thesis Defense Michiel Overeem - Evolution of Low-code Platforms" and Seminar on June 15th"
+title: "Thesis Defense Michiel Overeem - Evolution of Low-code Platforms and Seminar on June 15th"
 ---

 We cordially invite you to attend the Low-code Platform Evolution Seminar on the morning of June 15th (sign up now).
 Low-Code Platforms are software engineering tools that we put in the hands of non-experts to build domain specific software solutions.
 The seminar is an excellent place to discuss the latest developments in low-code platform evolution with international colleagues.